Calculation models

 Calculation profile

 The calculation profile is used to configure the calculation models to run against a data set.
-These calculation models can be mapped by activity connection or any entity in the app, such as reference data or activity data source.
+You can map these calculation models by activity connection or any entity in the app, such as reference data or activity data source.

 Note

-There is a limit on the number of activities that can be calculated in a single calculation job.
-The easiest way to limit calculation jobs is by narrowing the calculation profile criteria.
+There is a limit on the number of activities that a single calculation job can calculate.
+The easiest way to limit calculation jobs is to narrow the calculation profile criteria.
 Because of the complexity of calculations, the current expectation is that you will limit each calculation profile to no more than 50,000 records.

 Add a new calculation profile.
 The following fields are required on the Calculation Profiles page: